Skip to main content

 Meals · High Protein

 This quick sesame tofu stir fry features pan-seared tofu with crisp broccoli and sweet bell peppers.
-Delivering approximately 45g of protein and 550 kcal per serving, the dish captures the savory depth of a classic Asian stir-fry technique.
+Delivering approximately 30 grams of protein and 539 calories per serving, the dish captures the savory depth of a classic Asian stir-fry technique.

 Serves 2 bowls